carljm/dotfiles/README.md

 Everything `install.sh` does is idempotent, so you can safely run it more than once, or re-run it later if something new is added.

+For the spaceship prompt theme to work, on your local machine (not on remote servers), run `./install.sh` inside `powerline-fonts/` submodule and set your terminal to use one of the Powerline fonts.

 Dependencies
 ------------